aio-libs/aiohttp/docs/client_reference.rst

       One example is not processing cookies at all when working in proxy mode.

+      If no cookie processing is needed, a :class:`aiohttp.helpers.DummyCookieJar` instance can be provided.

       .. versionadded:: 0.22

    :param callable json_serialize: Json `serializer` function. (:func:`json.dumps` by default)